Financial statements for small businesses: Track, analyze, and grow with confidence

 Statement of changes in equity

-This statement is also called a statement of owner's (or shareholder’s) equity, or a statement of retained earnings.
-It demonstrates a business’s growth and performance potential by showing how much money the business keeps, instead of paying out to shareholders or owners once all costs and payments, including dividends, have been accounted for.
+This statement is also called a statement of owner’s equity, shareholder’s equity or retained earnings.
+It shows how much money your business keeps after paying all costs and dividends.

-A business might retain earnings to repay debt, reinvest in the business, or to keep as a rainy-day fund.
+A business might retain earnings to repay debt, reinvest in the business or keep as a rainy-day fund.

 Why financial statements are important for small businesses